corporate governance statement

 The Board has established an Audit Committee, Remuneration Committee and Nominations Committee with formally delegated duties and responsibilities.

 The Audit Committee is chaired by Andrew Harrison, who is the Senior Independent Non-executive Director, and meets at least twice a year at appropriate times in the reporting and audit cycle and otherwise as required.
-The Committee’s responsibilities are set out in its terms of reference and include amongst other things, reviewing the adequacy of the Group’s accounting and operating controls, reviewing the proposed accounts of the Group prior to publication and recommending the appointment of the audit and review of the scope and results of its audit.
+The Committee’s responsibilities are set out in its terms of reference and include amongst other things, reviewing the adequacy of the Group’s accounting and operating controls, reviewing the proposed accounts of the Group prior to publication and recommending the appointment of the auditor and review of the scope and results of its audit.
 It is also responsible for ensuring that an effective system of internal control is maintained.
 The terms of reference of the Audit Committee are set out on our website.

 The Remuneration Committee is chaired by Andrew Harrison and meets as required, but at least twice a year.
 The Committee’s responsibilities are set out in its terms of reference which are available on our website and include amongst other things, responsibility for determining the remuneration for the Group’s Executive Directors and senior management and reviewing the design of share incentive plans and sets performance conditions for approval by the Board.